 Shortly after 10 a.m., NALC Secretary-Treasurer Nicole Rhine called the convention to order.
-Minneapolis Branch 9 President Mike Zagaros was next on rebound from the local ravages of the stage to deliver a rousing rendition of 2008 Great Recession, as symbols of "The Star-Spangled Banner."
-He was followed by Detroit Branch 1 Vice President "Just as Detroit's comeback is a work in Cornell Fears, who led delegates in recitprogress, so too is the Postal Service's," ing the Pledge of Allegiance.
-Father Ryan Rolando said.
-Even as USPS has made Adams of St. Anne Catholic Church gave significant progress in recent years, policy the invocation.
+Minneapolis Branch 9 President Mike Zagaros was next on stage to deliver a rousing rendition of "The Star-Spangled Banner."
+He was followed by Detroit Branch 1 Vice President Cornell Fears, who led delegates in reciting the Pledge of Allegiance.
+Father Ryan Adams of St. Anne Catholic Church gave the invocation.